cass-community/cass-community.github.io/about.md

 ## Sponsors and funding

-CASS operates on in-kind contributions of effort and other resources from member organizations.
+CASS operates on contributions of effort and other resources from member organizations.
 As such, it has no budget of its own, and no direct sponsors.

 {% capture funding %}{% include funding-ack-content logos=true %}{% endcapture %}
 Member organizations, of course, have their own funding sources. {{ funding | strip }}